 Prof. Dr. Ulrich Kühnen

 Dr. Kühnen is Professor of Psychology at Jacobs University Bremen and study program coordinator of the “Master Program in Psychology”.

 Before joining Jacobs University in 2003, he studied Psychology at Berlin University of Technology (1989–1995) and received his Dr. phil. from TU Berlin in 1998.
 After a postdoc stay at the University of Michigan, Ann Arbor, USA (1999–2000), he continued his career as a research associate at the University of Mannheim where he received his Habilition in 2003.

 Annette Gisevius is Head of Training at InterCultur.
 She facilitates intercultural trainings for various target groups, incl. teachers, faculty members and trainers with a focus on cultural awareness, cultural conflict styles and experiential learning in non-formal adult education.
 She has been working with corporate clients as well as teams in administration or organization in different realms.
 She holds the recently created Professorship in Civic Engagement, Ethics and Service Learning at Karlshochschule International University.
-She carries is a Master degree in Culture Studies of Leuphana University, Germany and a BA from Angelo State University in Texas.
+She carries is a Master degree in Culture Studies from Leuphana University, Germany and a BA from Angelo State University in Texas.
 Annette Gisevius has worked and lived in Germany, Argentina, Chile, and the USA.
 She completed a formal education as an “intercultural coach”, is a certified administrator for the Intercultural Development Inventory (IDI), the Intercultural Conflict Style Inventory, and the Cultural Detective.
 She is also a certified trainer of Betzavta and TOP (c) (Technology of participation).